Quasar-Flash/bigid_bgcheck/README.md

 Contributing
 -----------------

-- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet;
+- Check out the latest master to make sure the feature hasn"t been implemented or the bug hasn't been fixed yet;
-- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it;
+- Check out the issue tracker to make sure someone already hasn"t requested it and/or contributed it;
 - Fork the project;
 - Start a feature/bugfix branch;
 - Commit and push until you are happy with your contribution;